teokigi/W07D5-FFXIV_API/README.md

 ## summary

-This App utilises FFXIVAPI.com's API as a resource, a API key from fflog is required for access, stored in a file ignored via .gitignore
+This App utilises FFXIVAPI.com's API as a resource, aswell as fflog.com's API, a API key from fflog is required for access your data, stored in a .env file ignored by .gitignore